💬 Communication Statistics 2026

 We looked to understand the impact that the use of a project management tool can have within businesses.

-While 64% of people say they have a good understanding of where their projects are up to – this rises to 83% when they primarily use a project management tool to communicate with both their co-workers and clients.
+While 69% of people generally find it easy and quick to get an exact overview of where projects are up to in their workflow – this rises to 93% when they primarily use a project management tool to communicate with both their co-workers and clients.

-76% of people who primarily use a project management tool to communicate with clients say it leads to better internal efficiency.
-73% say it improves the customer experience, 64% say it increases the rate of project success, and 33% say it leads to better employee wellbeing.
+57% say it improves the customer experience, 56% say it increases the rate of project success, and 24% say it leads to better employee wellbeing.